valera-rozuvan/yii2-dockerized/README.md

  * Base scaffold code for login, signup and forgot-password actions
  * Flat configuration file structure

+# Install Docker

+Please see [install-docker.md](install-docker.md) file for instructions on how to install the latest Docker CE with a single command line.

 # 1 Main Concepts

 ## 1.1 Base Image